mishatuesday/mishatuesday.github.io/_posts/2022-10-06-creating-a-jekyll-blog.markdown

 **Creating new posts**

-When you want to create a new post (which I would save until after you successfully deploy the site on GitHub pages), all you have to do is create a new file in the _posts/ folder using the filename scheme
+When you want to create a new post (which I would save until after you successfully deploy the site on GitHub pages), all you have to do is create a new file in the `_posts` folder using the filename scheme
 `YYYY-MM-DD-<title>.markdown` where YYYY is the year, MM the month, and DD the day.
+Look at the default post that's already in there if you're unsure.
 Title can be anything; it's just a filename; the actual post title is defined inside the Markdown file.
 Remember to put your header at the top:
 {% highlight markdown %}
 ---
 layout: post